 In addition to passive and active smoking, other major indoor air pollutants that are known to impact on respiratory health include nitric oxide, nitrogen oxides, carbon monoxide, carbon dioxide, sulfur dioxide, formaldehyde, and biologicals (endotoxin).
-Sources include cooking and heating devices, particularly if they are not externally flued (vented).
+The sources include cooking and heating devices, particularly if they are not externally flued (vented).
 Installation of non-polluting, more effective heating (heat pump, wood pellet burner, flued gas) in the homes of children with asthma does not significantly improve lung function but significantly reduces symptoms of asthma, days off school, healthcare utilization, and pharmacist visits.
+The source of the school in the significantly reduces symptoms of asthma, days off school, healthcare utilization, and pharmacist visits.